Me at the Cafe Paradiso in Haight-Ashbury, 1994

 We survived on work from commercial photographers and for me, in particular, from Macy's catalogs, doing conversions from the color work to B&W for newspapers.
 This also allowed me to shoot on occasion.
 I moved to the meeting coordinator position just before Macy's sold off their KC ad agency and moved it to Atlanta at the end of 1983.
 Then I trained in massage, working for 2.5 years at the Kansas City Club.
 When I decided it was in a dead end I headed back to KU to finish my four-year degree (Jan 1991) deciding I needed to complete that rating.

 It was a long time between starting and completing but it is also what gives me a good deal of tolerance when dealing with adults (or anyone) who've had a lot of life intervene for them.
 Had I this to do over again, I would have finished my degree in the 1970's, in one stretch.
 I recommend that if you can do it.
-Still, I remain willing to work with students who are taking longer than ivory-tower expectations because my own experiences of life-in-the-way are never far from my mind.
+Still, I remain willing to work with students who are taking longer than ivory-tower expectations because my own experiences are never far from my mind.

 Photo CV pages with text stories (on this site)